rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Over last century the world of finance has gone through significant paradigm shifts.
 Currencies traditionally started as a bottom up distributed system based on some commodity of value.
-While these currencies seem to need no institution backing them, the fact of their physical nature made physical security an unfortunate necessity.
+While these currencies might seem to need no institution backing them, the reality of their material nature made physical security an unfortunate necessity.
 This naturally lead to institutions that act as centralised authority in order to protect the monetary assets.

 This age old solution to a physical problem is mirrored in the digitally accounted financial system of today.
 While the global dependence on digital money for every day transactions is growing, the control over many aspects of the system rests in the hands of large opaque corporations.
-These private banks, who form the main engine of the financial system, maintain a luxurious position as the creators of money.
+These private banks, who form the main engine of the financial system, now hold a luxurious position as the creators of money.
 The Copenhagen Business school estimates that banks in the UK alone have made 182 billion pounds in seigniorage.

 With such a luxurious position it is no surprise that innovation in the sector has been slow.
-Innovation in payments highly depends on the current gatekeepers of the financial world as they hold the money of the users.
-Any attempt to innovate by other parties is dependent on the interoperability with banks.
-While traditional physical currencies are still around as an alternative, their usage has declined due to the increasing utility of digital money due to the internet.
-The increase in the necessity of digital payment solution, combined with the mismanagement of the current system, makes the need for a new open payment system evident.
+Innovation in payments is highly dependent on the current gatekeepers of the financial world as they hold the money of the users.
+Any attempt to innovate by other parties is conditional on the interoperability provided by the banks.
+While traditional physical currencies are still around as an alternative, their usage has declined due to the increasing utility of digital money in the age of the internet.
+The increase in the use of a digital payment solution, combined with the mismanagement of the current banking system system, makes the need for a new open payment system evident.

 In order to rectify the offset in the balance of power and to promote productive financial innovation, a new and open medium of exchange is required.
 Such a